jmcgloin/music_mastery/README.md

 NEXT:

 Sign up
-X- write musician validations and add necessary front-end validations/required X- wire up musicians#create for:
-X- - strong params
-X- - redirect to musician_show if create succeeds
-X- - redirect to sign up if create fails
+X- create show action
+- create show  view to display:
+X- - user name with welcome message
+- - list of instruments (links) with add more link, or add instrument if no instruments
+- - list of pieces (links) with link to add more, or add piece if no pieces
+- use ar method to order instruments by category

 DONE: